-Application may be made online.
+Our application process begins online.
 An interview and entrance test are required of all prospective students.

 The Education Committee reviews all applications.
 The following are guidelines used by the Education Committee in reviewing all applicants:

 - Have passed all classes on the last report card for grades 1 - 9 or have at least a 2.5 GPA pn a 4 point scale on his/her cumulative transcript for grades 10 - 12 (excluding PE and competitive athletics.)
 A student with a GPA of 2.0 or higher may be considered on a probationary basis.
-If accepted under these conditions, the stuents must maintain a 2.0 GPA for the first year of enrollment at EA.
+If accepted under these conditions, the students must maintain a 2.0 GPA for the first year of enrollment at EA.

 - The previous year's SAT scores are to be on or above that year's grade level.